 Therapy is a place to examine the issues that are causing trouble in your life, and learn the skills you need to be successful moving forward.

-If you are struggling with any of the behavior mentioned above, I would be happy to work with you on bringing about the positive changes you are looking for.
+If you are struggling with any of the behavior mentioned above, we would be happy to work with you on bringing about the positive changes you are looking for.